Santa Ana (canton): Colonization and Early History

 In the 1864 Costa Rican census, the region of Santa Ana (Note: Within the census, referred to as either Santa Ana or Santana, depending on the section.), at the time a part of the Escazú canton (Note: Within the census, the canton is referred to as Escasú.), is recorded as having a population of 1,068.
 6 years later in 1870, the government of Tomás Guardia Gutiérrez creates the Santa Ana mayorship, and names Cerlindo Villareal as its first mayor.
 In 1890, a piece of former Fernández property, known as "Hacienda Ross" (named after its original owner, Englishman Robert Ross Lang), is believed to have become the first ever Costa Rican settlement for railway workers, due to the good relationship between the railroad builder, Minor Kieth, and the Ross family.

+By Decemeber 1902, the town of Santa Ana had surpassed the town of Escazú in population.

+After the construction of a road between San José and Puriscal, which passed through the city of Santa Ana, the citizens of the city put forth a request to the current rector of the Municipality of Escazú for Santa Ana, Victor Castro Orozco, to make known to the council their wishes for independence.
+Castro honours the request and puts forward an official motion to the municipality, which is supported by the rest of the municipalities rectors.
+The matter then, is presented to the Constitutional Congress, with support from then president González Víquez.
+The motion was approved after two debates.
+Not withstanding, the Municipal Government of Escazú objects that the limits between Escazú and Santa Ana aren't clearly demarcated.
+As such Congress asks the Executive branch to decide the matter of the border.